toolleeo/cli-apps/README.md

 * [speedtest-net](https://github.com/ddsol/speedtest.net) - Test internet connection speed and ping using speedtest.net.
 * [termishare](https://github.com/qnkhuat/termishare) - Peer to peer terminal sharing.
 * [TStream](https://github.com/qnkhuat/tstream) - Live streaming from the terminal.
 Requires the connection to a central server, from which the streaming is dispatched.
+* [Wishlist](https://github.com/charmbracelet/wishlist) - With Wishlist you can have a single entrypoint for multiple SSH endpoints.
 * [xxh](https://github.com/xxh/xxh) - Bring your favorite shell wherever you go through the ssh.

 ## <a name="note-taking"></a>Note taking